Skip to navigation Skip to content

 Special needs

-The SY099 Medical Statement form is used as medical evidence.
+The Assistance for Isolated Children (AIC) Medical Statement - Student Special Needs (SY099) form is used as medical evidence.
 In some cases, it may be necessary to review the supporting medical documents provided by specialists to make an assessment.

 Students with special needs should normally provide supporting evidence each year.
 This ensures a change in circumstances does not affect their eligibility.